-Emergency responders and others responsible for public safety in our counties of operation including 911 dispatchers-can access our free online training program at mypipelinetraining. com.
+Emergency responders and others responsible for public safety in our counties of operation-including 911 dispatchers-can access the National Association of State Fire Marshals' Pipeline Emergencies online training program at mypipelinetraining.com.

-The trainings can be completed in one or multiple sessions, and a wallet card and certificate are provided upon completion.
+The trainings can be completed in one or multiple sessions, and a certificate is provided upon completion.
 This program may qualify for the following:

-- Continuing education credits
+- · Continuing education credits

 - OSHA HAZMAT compliance

-- Emergency Medical Services Training Insurance Service Office Fire Suppression
+- Insurance Service Office Fire Suppression Rating Schedule Program

-Rating Schedule Program For more information, please contact us at
+For more information, please contact us at 1-877-799-2650 or ERinfo@enbridge.com.

-877-799-2650 or ERinfo@enbridge.com.